-Calvin's "conscious robot" is a puzzling verbal juxtaposition of "consciousness" and "robot," consisting like "free will" in an arranged marriage between two terms which do not fit each other.
-There are no "conscious robots" in actual life, as far as I know.
+Calvin juxtaposes "conscious" and "robot" in a verbal puzzle that, like "free will," forces a marriage on two terms which do not fit each other.
+There are many robots currently in operation, but none are or need to be "conscious."